dhruv-ahuja/spoti-dl/README.md

 The app currently supports downloading songs, albums and playlists.

-I got the inspiration for the project from my friend Swapnil's [spotify-dl](https://github.com/SwapnilSoni1999/spotify-dl) app written in JavaScript.
-This seemed like the perfect pet project to make and consequently learn from :)

 # Setup

 Run ```pip install spoti-dl``` to install the app first and foremost.